consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint4_P3.md

 | | |
 | :--- | :---
 | Notes | - Game state is kept server side so either player can do a move and quit for the other player to come back to. <br /> - Players receive a turn notification for when its their turn
-| Acceptance Criteria | - Game state is kept on server after exiting <br /> - Resumed games should start from the last game state. <br /> - Users should be able to play asynchronously
+| Acceptance Criteria | - Game state is kept on server after exiting <br /> - Resumed games should start from the last game state. <br /> - Users should be able to play asynchronously <br> - A user should know when it is there turn in a game from the Start UI <br> - A user can continue their game of chess from the startUI <br> - A user should know if they have been put in check from the startUI <br> A user should be prompted if they quit out of the game to say that the state of the game is being saved. <br> - A user should be prompted that they haven't made a move if they are trying to quit the game.
 | Tasks | 42.
 Exit button UI <br /> 43.
 Implement exit button <br /> 44.
 Server saves the game state <br /> 45.
 Resume game UI <br /> 46.
 Implement Resume game <br /> 73.
 Create UI for turn notification <br /> 74.
 Server sends the notification when a player has finished there turn <br/> 210.
 Asychronous <br/> 209.
 Client - Start a game

 ### **6. As a user, I can delete my account**